 - Rodd currently operates as an “exit street” from the downtown.
 Making it an entrance street may spur development on Rodd and extend the feel of the downtown to Townsend as well.

 You can submit thoughts and comments on Dig In Midland to email@example.com, via postal mail at Midland City Hall 333 W. Ellsworth Street, Midland MI 48640 or by phone at 989-837-3304.

 Although we’re sad to see them go after 20+ years of life, there are reasons why the trees can’t stay: they’re sick, stressed, and their growth was impacting the safety of our current streetscape.
 However, check out some of the new trees that recently made their debut this October!

-We will be planting new trees that can both survive well in an urban environment and will also look beautiful in our downtown for many years.
 Several varieties of maple and elm, ginkgo, zelkova, and cherry trees will soon call downtown Midland home!
 But we’re going one step further with this new streetscape to ensure that both our new downtown and our trees are happy together: we’re utilizing a newer urban landscaping technology called Silva cells.

 Silva cells are beneficial in a number of ways: 1) They give tree roots more space to grow in an urban setting, which means a healthier tree that lives longer; 2) They prevent tree roots from and prevent settling and seasonal pavement movement; and 3) They promote better stormwater runoff absorption during weather events.
 These cells can only be implemented during new construction, so the time is right for us to make this improvement.

 So while we say goodbye to our current trees, we’re excited to be creating a healthier, happier environment where our residents can enjoy trees and where our trees can thrive.